 In order to support and promote sponsored research, and to assist Academic Units and researchers in offsetting Institutional Costs in connection with research, Institutional Costs revenue will be distributed as follows:

-The distribution of Institutional Costs recovered from Research Contracts, Clinical Trial Agreements, and Research Grants shall be as follows:

-Academic Unit: 50% to be distributed as follows:
+Academic Unit: 100% to be distributed as follows:

-Researcher: 50% (or 25% of the total)
+Researcher: 25% of the total institutional cost

-Researcher’s Dean or Director: 20% (or 10 % of the total)
+Researcher’s Dean or Director: 75% of the total institutional cost.

-Researcher’s Department Head: 30% (or 15% of the total)

-For Academic Units without departments: 30% (or 15% of the total) shall be distributed to the researcher’s Dean or Director so that the total amount distributed to the Dean or Director under this subsection 2.17(a)(i) shall be 50% (or 25% of the total)

-University Administration: 30%

-Vice-President (Research and International) to support research development: 20%

-The full amount of the Institutional Costs revenue recovered from Technical Service Agreements shall be distributed to the researcher’s Dean or Director to be used only for the maintenance, repair and upgrade of the research infrastructure and equipment in the researcher’s laboratory.
+The full amount of the Institutional Costs revenue recovered from Technical Services Agreements shall be distributed to the researcher’s Dean or Director to be used only for the maintenance, repair and upgrade of the research infrastructure and equipment in the researcher’s laboratory.

 Use of University Resources for Outside Professional Activities